mattermost/docs/source/install/self-managed-changelog.md

 #### Integrations
  - Dropped support for left-hand side-specific bot icons.
- - Add a "rest field" to the App command parser.
+ - Added a "rest field" to the App command parser.
  - Added support for React components in channel header tooltips registered by plugins.
  - Exported ``ChannelInviteModal`` and ``ChannelMembersModal`` components for plugins.
  - Removed a deprecated "Backend" field from the plugin manifest.